jenasandeep191/BANK_LOAN_ANALYSIS/README.md

 # Loan Analytics Portfolio
 End-to-End data analysis of Bank Loan using SQL, Python and Power BI.
+This project is an end-to-end analysis of bank loan data using Python (Pandas, Seaborn), SQL, Power BI, and Excel.
+It covers data cleaning, exploratory analysis, dashboard creation, and business reporting to uncover insights into loan performance and risk.

 This repository contains:
 - 📄 `BANK LOAN REPORT-(BRD).pdf`: Business requirement document